Shiplight AI Documentation β

-For an overview of whatβs included (free browser automation vs optional AI/cloud features), see What is Shiplight AI?.
+For a deeper look at everything included (free browser automation vs optional AI/cloud features), see What is Shiplight AI?.

 Step 1: Add MCP and Skills β